 I must admit I was a bit sceptical when I first time opened Write! app because I didn’t expect to find a worthy competitor for Scrivener and Ulysses, two state-of-the-art writing tools that are well-know for many professional and casual users.
 However, the more time I spent using Write!, the more I appreciated thoughtful design, excellent cloud service and advanced text managing options available in this software.
 I realised very quickly that I underestimated Write! even before I learned about its full potential.
 Despite its young age Write! is a perfect software not just for professional writers, but for anyone who wants to find a pleasure in composing or editing various texts, be it social media posts, website articles, blog posts or even stories, novellas or novels.
 Thanks to multi-tab feature and session management Write! can be used for ambitious, advanced projects that until now were mostly the domain of Scrivener.

 As a multi-platform software with seamless cloud synchronisation Write! app is irreplaceable for people who need to work on many computers or on various operating systems.
 Although it has some minor flaws (most likely to be fixed in following updates) I consider it to be a very good choice for anyone who works on macOS and an absolutely must-have for people running Windows or Linux computers!
 I haven’t seen a better writing app designed natively for Linux!

 I use Write! app on a daily basis.
-If you have any question regarding the software or its functionality, feel free to leave a comment below.
+If you have any question regarding the software or its functionality, feel free to contact me.

 - yes, the app name does include an exclamation mark ↩